nathancatania/ryurest/README.md

 # USAGE
 ## ryu_switch (Object-Orientated module)
-**1. Import this module and the RyuSwitch class into your script** For example:
+**1. Import this module and the RyuSwitch class into your script**

    ```python
    from ryu_switch import RyuSwitch
    ```

 **2. Create one or more RyuSwitch objects**
-   See demos/OO_demo.py for more info.

    ```python
    switch1 = RyuSwitch( DPID )
    ```
    If you do not know any of the DPIDs of the connected switches, you can initialize with no arguments and call the .get_switches() method to return an array of DPIDs.
-Be sure so assign any object created in this way a DPID manually.
+Be sure so assign any object created in this way a DPID manually:
    ```python
    # Create a switch
    switch0 = RyuSwitch()